riotschoolacc/MSM-Server-Tools/requests.md

 * gs_player

-# Other Loading Screen Requests that aren't requested the Loading Screen
+# Other Loading Screen Requests that aren't requested in the Loading Screen
 * db_level
 * gs_sticker
 * gs_quest